natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-17AS.md

 * Better high-speed manoeuvrability than the MiG-15
 * Doesn't rip its wings easily
 * Good top speed, especially in a dive
+* Flaps are very effective in low-speed fights

 '''Cons:'''